sahilng/http-parrot/README.md

 # http-parrot

-A minimal Flask service useful as a test service in containerized workflows
+A minimal Flask app useful as a test service in containerized workflows